nittyjee/historymap/README.md

 ## MongoDB
 The app is currently configured to use MongoDB.
 You will have to set up a DB for your project, this is very easy using Mongot Atlas.

 Config is as simple as adding a .env file with a user, password, DB name and connection URL.
 You can use the example given for testing.
+Note that .env and config files should not *usually* be commited to a Git repo.

 # Build tools used:
 ## Grunt -task runner: